Snowflake-Labs/sqlpack/CONTRIBUTING.md

 pipx install -e .
 ```

-The [sqlpack](https://pypi.org/project/sqlpack) module will be installed on your machine
+The [sqlpack](https://pypi.org/project/sqlpack) module will be installed on your machine in an "editable" mode.

-Then, to compile the templated SQL file you can run the print-sql command by either
+Then, to compile the templated SQL file you can run the print-sql command by either:

-Passing the params via the terminal like so:
+(1) passing the params via the terminal like so:

 ```zsh
 sqlpack print-sql template.sql.fmt --parameter_1 val_1 --parameter_2 val_2
 ```

-or passing the [yaml file](#Structure-of-the-yaml-file) containing the parameters like so:
+or (2), passing the [yaml file](#Structure-of-the-yaml-file) containing the parameters like so:

 ```zsh
 sqlpack print-sql template.sql.fmt parmameters.yaml